Rapporter/rapport/_includes/writing-custom-template.md

 ##### Input Label and Description

 Third block in input definition is an input label.
 While _variable_ can have its own label (see `rp.label`), you may want to use the one defined in input specifications.
 At last, fourth block contains input description, which should be a lengthy description of current input.
 Just to remind you - all fields in input specification are mandatory.
 You can cheat, though, by providing `.` or something like that as input label and/or description, but please don't do that unless you're testing the template.
 Labels and descriptions are meant to be informative.

+#### Body

+The body of the template uses `brew` syntax with a forked back-end, please check out [pander's documentation](http://rapporter.github.com/pander/#brew-to-pandoc) for details.